obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 ## Changelog

-- 2014-08-26 Mention the EMGO kickstart lever which *may* work
+- 2014-08-26: Mention the EMGO kickstart lever which *may* work.
+Added more Amazon links.
-- 2014-08-25 Re-read and found all sorts of terrible wording and bad grammar.
+- 2014-08-25: Re-read and found all sorts of terrible wording and bad grammar.
 Added some product links, with more to come later.
-- 2014-08-19 Initial published revision.
+- 2014-08-19: Initial published revision.
 Need to add Amazon links for the various tools and consumables.
-- 2014-07-27 Draft layout
+- 2014-07-27: Draft layout.